1MrazorT1/Crypto_avance/TP5/README.md

 ## Files content

-- CPA_attack/cpa_attack.py: Implementation of the Correlation Power Analysis attack:
+- CPA_attack/cpa_attack.py: Implementation of the CPA attack:

-Loads 50 × 9996 traces and plaintexts.
+Loads traces and plaintexts.

 Uses the Hamming-weight model on the S-box output for each byte (1 to 16).